przemekbil/pands-project2021/README.md

 	analysis.py – main program
 	fishermodule.py – this file contains the ‘fisheranalysys’ function that recreates results of Fisher’s paper.
-This function is called from the main program.
+This function is called from the main program. dofmodule - module with Counter class and printtable function, both used for data output formatting

 Data – this directory stores the Fisher’s Iris data set in 2 files downloaded from https://archive.ics.uci.edu/ml/datasets/iris: